baychub/cb-gsg/Getting-Started.md

 4. Connect each RSP sensor to a PoE+ port on the switch.
 5. Connect the PoE+ switch to the router and power on the switch.

+	a

-6. Check the LEDs on the RSP sensors.
+7. Check the LEDs on the RSP sensors.

 	The LEDs will go through a series of patterns, and after 1-2 minutes they should be flashing pinkish-white.
 The LEDs will continue flashing pinkish-white until you install and run the RSP Controller application, and it connects to the sensors.

 	If the LEDs are not flashing pinkish-white as expected, disconnect and reconnect the sensors.
 If that doesn't work, repeat this whole section.
 Next, try the suggestions in the LED section of [this FAQ](https://01.org/rsp-sw-toolkit/faq-0).

-7. Connect the edge computer to the router and power it on.
+8. Connect the edge computer to the router and power it on.

 	This is the computer where you will next install the RSP Controller application.

-8. Attach a monitor to the edge computer and power it on.
+9. Attach a monitor to the edge computer and power it on.
 LED patterns show startup progress.

 	![LED Reference](https://baychub.github.io/cb-gsg/images/led-reference.png)